Skip to main content

 HIGH AVAILABILITY

-Spain's gluten-free awareness has surged by 2025, with widespread availability of "sin gluten" options.
-Major supermarket chains stock dedicated gluten-free sections.
-Many traditional dishes are naturally gluten-free: tortilla española, gazpacho, pulpo a la gallega, patatas bravas, grilled seafood, and jamón ibérico.
-Barcelona, Madrid, and Valencia feature dedicated gluten-free bakeries and restaurants.
-Look for "FACE" certification (Spanish Celiac Association).
+Awareness of gluten-free needs is high in Spain, and by 2026 "sin gluten" labelling is easy to find.
+The big supermarket chains keep dedicated gluten-free aisles.
+A lot of traditional food happens to be gluten-free already: tortilla española, gazpacho, pulpo a la gallega, patatas bravas, grilled seafood, jamón ibérico.
+Barcelona, Madrid, and Valencia have gluten-free bakeries and restaurants.
+Look for the "FACE" mark from the Spanish Celiac Association.

 halal